Apple is making a move to dominate the future of TV. But it’s not the one you think…

 What I saw fascinated me.

-For me, Apple’s announcements are not so much about new products or services, but about the way we navigate the explosion of choice in front of us when it comes to entertainment.
+For me, Apple’s announcements are not so much about new products or services.
+They are about the way we navigate the explosion of choice in front of us when it comes to entertainment.
 In the announcements of Apple TV+, the new Apple TV App, and Apple Arcade, the new ad-free games service, the same words keep coming up: “curated”, “personalised”, “discover”.
 Apple is catching a lot of headlines for its big-name content signings.
 But I think its desire, and mission, to insert itself into our decision-making is much more interesting.

 Fair warning, there may be some confirmation bias here.
 I’ve been obsessed with how we navigate the surfeit of choice we now face for some time, writing about the phenomenon of ‘reintermediation’ here, and here.
 This, to me, is just another example.
 But it’s important because of Apple’s scale and reach.